rashidul57/shift-test-app/README.md

    $ `docker build -t rashid-shift-react-test-image:1.0 .`

-5. Run docker container (please change the port 4000 if that is occupied in host)
+5. Run docker container (please change the port 4000 if that is occupied by other service in the host)

    $ `docker run -d -p 4000:80 --name rashid-shift-react-test-container rashid-shift-react-test-image:1.0`